Classroom Project Resource Guide

 Share class material

 The instructor can upload class material to /fs/ess/project_ID/course_ID/materials .
-When a student launch a Jupyter session, the diretory will be copied to the student's worksapce $HOME/osc_classes/course_ID .
+When a student launch a Jupyter instance, the diretory will be copied to the student's worksapce $HOME/osc_classes/course_ID .
 The student will see the directory materials on the landing page.
 PI can add files to the material source directory.
-New files will be copied to the destination every time when a new Jupyter session starts.
+New files will be copied to the destination every time when a new Jupyter instance starts.
 But If PI modifies existing files, the changes won't be copied as the files were copied before.
 Therefore we recommend renaming the file after the update so that it will be copied

 If a large amount of data is added to /materials dir, then students may experience job failures.
 This is because there is not enough time for the data to be copied to their home dir.